Harshit-Sudan/OIBSIP/Task_3/README.md

 eliminates the injection vector regardless of what the attacker enters.

 ### Real World Impact
-SQL Injection is consistently ranked among the most critical web application vulnerabilities.
-A successful attack can lead to unauthorized data access, authentication bypass, and in serious cases full database compromise.
-Cracking the extracted hashes further demonstrates how a single vulnerability can escalate into a complete account takeover.
+SQL Injection is one of the most well known and dangerous vulnerabilities in web applications.
+A successful attack can lead to unauthorized data access, authentication bypass and in serious cases full database compromise.Cracking the extracted hashes further demonstrates how a single vulnerability can escalate into a complete account takeover.

 ---

 ## What I Learned
-This task gave me a clear practical understanding of how SQL Injection works beyond just theory.
-Going through the full process i.e., triggering the error, running the payload, cracking the hashes, and then validating the fix made it easy to see why input sanitization matters so much.
-The most interesting part was how a simple change in how the query handles input completely shuts down the attack.
+This task gave me a much better understanding of how SQL Injection actually works in practice.
+Going through the full process — triggering the error, running the payload, cracking the hashes, and then testing the fix — made everything click.
+What stood out the most was how simply changing the way the query handles input was enough to completely stop the attack.

 ---